nativeni/nativeni.github.io/content/cfp.md

 Pragmatic answers to all these points are paramount to enable a transition of the current large body of literature on AI for networking from academic exercises to solutions integrated in production systems.

 This workshop aims to bringing together researchers from academia and industry who are committed to making AI in networks a reality.
 We call for contributions from researchers working in the areas of network systems, applied machine learning and data science. __We seek contributions that range from visionary position papers to promising ideas and prototypes, all the way to fully deployed solutions__.
-All submissions should contribute to the common goal of making AI a viable and native technology for mobile networks.
+All submissions should contribute to the common goal of making AI a viable and native technology for networks.

 Topics of interest include (but are not limited to):
 - Network architectures and infrastructures for native AI support